On this page

 #2.
 Ineffective collaboration

-One of the main implementation problems with the enterprise testing strategy could be insufficient collaboration.
+When developers, testers, and business analysts work in separate silos, the entire testing process slows down and critical gaps appear at the boundaries between teams.
 Testing involves multiple stakeholders, including developers, testers, and business analysts, who should work together effectively to achieve thorough and accurate testing.
-When communication is poor, the process slows, expectations get misaligned, feedback gets delayed, and multiple team members test the same area without coordinating their efforts.Ā
+When communication is poor, the process slows, expectations get misaligned, feedback gets delayed, and multiple team members test the same area without coordinating their efforts.

-To deal with communication issues, you should do the following:Ā
+To deal with communication issues, you should do the following:

 • Define clear roles and responsibilities of each team member